andypowe11/AWS-Docker-Swarm/README.md

 Separate 'master' and 'node' security groups control access between the nodes.
 The template builds the Swarm master first, then the auto-scaling group for the nodes
-(each of which needs to register with the master using the 'docker-swarm' container).
+(each of which needs to register with the master via its 'docker-swarm' container).

-Note that each host also runs the Fleet' service, which can be used as an alternative cluster manager.
+Note that each host also runs the Fleet service, which can be used as an alternative cluster manager.

 ## Outputs